Keywords: A Vocabulary of Culture and Society

-Excerpts
+Summary of Williams's "Culture"

 In his essay on "Culture" within Keywords, Williams begins by tracing the origin and development of the word.
 For him, it is one of the most complicated words in the English language not just due to its intricate historical development but mainly due to its relevance and indisputable impact in other systems of thought.

-Williams then goes on to map the treatment that the word has undergone (in Latin and French), along with the range of meanings it has been a host to, until it got passed on to English.
+Williams then goes on to map the treatment that the word underwent in Latin and French, along with the range of meanings it became a host to, until it got passed on to English.
 "The primary meaning was then in husbandry, the tending of natural growth."
 This then explains the metaphoric meaning (a noun of process) it undertook when "the tending of natural growth was extended to the process of human development".
 This, along with the meaning in husbandry, was the main sense until 1C18 and eC19.

 Williams points out that this sense developed crucially towards a "degree of habituation" being added to the metaphor as well as "an extension of particular processes to a general process, which the word could abstractly carry".
 It is from here that the independent noun 'culture' began its complicated modern history with its complicated latencies of meaning.

-Williams refers to a letter from 1730 (Bishop of Killala to Mrs. Clayton) which he cites from John H. Plumb's England in the Eighteenth Century as one of the earliest recorded references of 'culture' in English appearing as an independent noun, an abstract process or the product of such a process.
-He then quotes Mark Akenside (1744), William Wordsworth (1805) and Jane Austen (1816) on their uses of the word 'culture' to make clear the fact that "culture was developing in English towards some of its modern senses before the decisive effects of a new social and intellectual movement".
+Williams refers to a letter from 1730 (Bishop of Killala to Mrs. Clayton), which he cites from John H. Plumb's England in the Eighteenth Century, as one of the earliest recorded examples in English of 'culture' appearing as an independent noun, an abstract process or the product of such a process.
+He then quotes Mark Akenside (1744), William Wordsworth (1805) and Jane Austen (1816) to illustrate their uses of the word 'culture' and make clear the fact that "culture was developing in English towards some of its modern senses before the decisive effects of a new social and intellectual movement".